 - In their math journals or on scratch paper, tell students to create a restaurant receipt with a total and to divide it by the number of diners.

 - Remind students to check their division by using multiplication.

 - Discuss the game by asking the following questions: Which diner card and restaurant receipt combination would make for the most expensive meal?
 How about the least expensive?
 How would you choose to split the bill when you eat out with friends?

-- Review dividing decimals: Have students turn and talk to their partners and answer the following question: What steps are important when dividing decimals by whole numbers?
+- Review division with decimals by having students turn and talk to their partners and answer the following question: What steps are important when dividing decimals by whole numbers?